 \begin{definition}\cite{ballico} Let $E$ be a rank $r$ holomorphic vector bundle on $Z_k$.
 The restriction of $E$ to the zero section $\ell \simeq \mathbb P^1$ is a rank $r$ bundle on $\mathbb P^1$, which by Grothendieck's lemma splits as a direct sum of line bundles.
 Thus, $E \vert_\ell \simeq \mathcal O_{\mathbb P^1} (j_1) \oplus \dotsb \oplus \mathcal O_{\mathbb P^1} (j_r)$.
 We call $(j_1, \dotsc, j_r)$ the {\it splitting type} of $E$.
 When $E$ is a rank $2$ bundle with first Chern class $0$, then the splitting type is $(j,-j)$ for some $j \geq 0$ and we say for short that $E$ has {\it splitting type} $j$. \end{definition}

-\begin{remark} Filtrability implies that moduli of rank $2$ vector bundles are parametrized by classes in $\Ext^1 (\mathcal O (j_2), \mathcal O (j_1))$ and algebraicity implies that such spaces of extensions are finite dimensional.
+\begin{remark} Filtrability of vector bundles on $Z_k$ implies that moduli of rank $2$ vector bundles are parametrized by classes in $\Ext^1 (\mathcal O (j_2), \mathcal O (j_1))$ and algebraicity implies that such spaces of extensions are finite dimensional.
 For suitable numerical invariants or a suitable notion of stability, one may extract finite-dimensional moduli spaces from the naive quotient of the vector spaces $\Ext^1 (\mathcal O (j_2), \mathcal O (j_1))$ modulo bundle isomorphisms. \end{remark}

-For applications to instantons, one considers bundles with vanishing first Chern class.
+For applications to $\SU (2)$ instantons, one considers bundles with vanishing first Chern class.
 Thus, we study the quotient $\Ext^1 (\mathcal O (j), \mathcal O (-j)) / {\sim}$, where $\sim$ denotes bundle isomorphism.
 However, this quotient has an extremely complicated structure, in particular it is non-Hausdorff in the analytic topology.
 A stratification into Hausdorff components was presented in \cite[Thm.\ 4.15]{BGK2} by using two numerical invariants, whose sum makes up the local second Chern class (see Rem.~\ref{inv}).